remnrem/luna-doc/docs/luna/args.md

 s2night2	subj2/night2.edf	subj2/night2.xml
 ```

-In this example, the IDs (`s1night1`, etc) come from the EDF headers:
+In this example, the IDs (`s1night1`, etc) come from the EDF headers
+as we used the `-edfid` option.
+If the IDs weren't unique, Luna will
-these should be unique, or else Luna will print a warning message
-about dulplicate IDs.
-That is, every row of a sample-list should
+print a warning message about dulplicates.
+That is, every row of a
-contain a unique ID.
+sample-list should have a unique ID.

+<h5>Annotation extensions</h5>

-To specfify special extensions for annotation files (i.e. third column
+To specify special extensions for annotation files (i.e. other than
-onwards of sample lists), add the `-ext` option: e.g. to match
+`.annot`, `.xml` etc), add the `-ext` option: e.g. to match on `.dat`
-`.txt` instead of `.xml` files:
+files:

 ```
-luna --build mydata -ext=txt > s.lst
+luna --build mydata -ext=dat > s.lst
 ```

-If no `-ext` command is given, then `--build` will match on `.xml`,
+By default, `--build` will match potential annotation files based on
-`.annot`, `.eannot`, `.txt` and `.tsv`.
-You can specify a
+`.xml`, `.annot`, `.eannot`, `.txt` and `.tsv` extensions.
+You can
-comma-delimited list of multiple extensions.
+specify a comma-delimited list of multiple extensions with `-ext`.

 It can be convenient to specify extensions if annotation files have a
 regular naming scheme but do not match the EDF files identically.
 For
-example, many NSRR files have EDF and annotation files as follows:
+example, many NSRR files have EDF and annotation files in the form:

 ```
 file1.edf     file1-nsrr.xml
 file2.edf     file2-nsrr.xml
 ```
-In this instance, add the full tag and extension:
+To associate these files, add the full tag and extension:
 ```
 luna --build mydata -ext=-nsrr.xml > s.lst
 ```
 i.e. this matches __file1__[.edf] with __file1__[-nsrr.xml].

+<h5>Absolute and relative paths</h5>

-Finally, whether or not the resulting sample-list uses relative or
+Whether or not the resulting sample-list uses relative or
 absolute paths depends on how you specify the search folders on the
 command line: